-Being able to work with the British Ecological Society membership audience, and having the opportunity to shape the brand and website together is something we’re immensely proud off.
+Working with the British Ecological Society to shape their brand and website is something we’re immensely proud off.

-We were so chuffed to be working with the British Ecological Society, (BES) a brand that we’d admired and worked with for a number of years in various guises.
-We could see how we could help unify their brand and bring order and clam to their online and offline communications, but inflicting our opinions on their brand isn’t the way we work.
+We were so chuffed to be working with the British Ecological Society (BES), a brand that we’d admired and worked with for a number of years in various guises.
+We could see how we could help unify their brand and bring order and calm to their online and offline communications.

-Once we the research was completed and evaluated, we spent time digesting this feedback with a working group from BES.
-Together we established what were quick wins; no-gos; what was working well; versus what could be improved.
-This process gave us all brilliant insights to help shape their brand, digital communications and assess their strategy.
+Once the research was completed and evaluated, we spent time digesting this feedback with a working group from BES.
+Together we established what were quick wins; what were no-gos; what was working well and what could be improved.
+This process gave us all brilliant insights, enabling us to assess their strategy, shape their brand and optimise their digital communications.

-Using the insights we’d gained from the strategy work, we ran a workshop to help understand BES’ website and wider digital audiences needs.
-Their previous the website content was siloed to align with the organisation’s own internal structure and was painful in parts for the internal team to use.
-Through this process we developed personae and profiles, we planned user journeys through the website.
-We also spent time assessing what content the users needed, versus what capacity and appetite their was to meet these requirements.
+Using the insights we’d gained from the strategy work with BES, we ran a workshop to help understand the needs of their website and their wider digital audiences.
+Their previous website content had been created to align with the organisation’s own internal structure and was painful in parts for the internal team to use.
+Through this process we developed personae and profiles and planned user journeys through the website.
+We also spent time assessing what content the users needed, versus what capacity and appetite there was to meet these requirements.
 This was a way the organisation hadn’t worked before, and our output was a comprehensive user-centred information architecture and content plan for the new website.

-There were a number of templates that we identified that would be required to suit the different user and content requirements.
-We carefully planned the wireframes and ensured that the content was fit-for-purpose from the user’s perspective, that tasks were made simple and easy to complete and how the content would reflow for mobile devices/
+There were a number of templates that we identified that would be required to suit the different user and content demands.
+We carefully planned the wireframes, we ensured that the content was fit-for-purpose from the user’s perspective and that tasks were made simple and easy to complete.
+We then ensured the content would reflow for mobile devices.

 Leading on from this work we specced the website and worked with our technology partners BrightMinded to assess how we could structure the new CMS to work in harmony with everyone’s requirements.

-No mater how good a website IA or design is, poor content will always bring the impression of the site down.
-BES were sat on mountains of brilliant content, but it needed more structure and a knowledgeable, but accessible tone.
-We provided advice and training for writing of the web and how to strike the right tone.
+No mater how good a website IA or design is, poor content will always let the site down.
+BES were sat on mountains of brilliant content, but it needed more structure and a knowledgeable and accessible tone.
+We provided advice and training for the writing of the web and how to strike the right tone.

 As part of our website training and the wider brand we provided advice on optimising images for the web, as well as picture researching and guidelines.

-As the resource for managing the website was limited, it was important that we worked smart and provided as much help and support to the in-house team.
+As the resource for managing the website was limited, we were determined to work smart and be resourceful in order to provide as much help and support to the in-house team.
 For the future, we helped sense check how content would be managed and what we could do to ensure the website supported them and their users.

-The responsive interface design was developed from the newly developed brand by Made Noise.
-We kept the design clean and clear to aid movement through the site and also support download speeds for mobile users.
-We worked with BES to plan and populate their content and provided support and and best practice principles.
-Together we worked through the details and planing for every page, including a fun 404 page, which while we always hope it might never be seen, might pop up from time to time.
+The responsive interface design was grown from the newly developed brand by Made Noise.
+We kept the design clean and clear to aid movement through the site and also to support download speeds for mobile users.
+We worked with BES to plan and populate their content and provided support and best practice principles.
+Together we worked through the details and planning for every page, including a fun 404 page, which while we always hope it might never be seen, might pop up from time to time.

 @BritishEcolSoc looks fantastic!
 Easy to navigate and very professional